A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Related Work

 \subsection{Data Selection}

-\citet{DBLP:conf/nips/SorscherGSGM22,DBLP:conf/iclr/KolossovMT24,DBLP:journals/corr/abs-2502-15588} focus on data pruning techniques, but not necessarily in the context of self-consuming loops.
-While both their approaches and ours demonstrate the benefits of data selection, there are several key differences: \begin{itemize} \item Objective and evaluation: \citet{DBLP:conf/nips/SorscherGSGM22,DBLP:conf/iclr/KolossovMT24,DBLP:journals/corr/abs-2502-15588} primarily study how pruning improves scaling laws, achieving higher accuracy as dataset size varies.
+\autocite{DBLP:conf/nips/SorscherGSGM22,DBLP:conf/iclr/KolossovMT24,DBLP:journals/corr/abs-2502-15588} focus on data pruning techniques, but not necessarily in the context of self-consuming loops.
+While both their approaches and ours demonstrate the benefits of data selection, there are several key differences: \begin{itemize} \item Objective and evaluation: \autocite{DBLP:conf/nips/SorscherGSGM22,DBLP:conf/iclr/KolossovMT24,DBLP:journals/corr/abs-2502-15588} primarily study how pruning improves scaling laws, achieving higher accuracy as dataset size varies.
 In contrast, our work examines how model performance evolves over an iterative training loop with a fixed dataset size, focusing on the generalization-to-memorization transition. \item Task and criteria: Prior works focus on classification tasks, where sample selection depends on label information.
 Our method targets generative modeling, where selection is based on dataset entropy rather than label-driven criteria.
-Our objectives also differ: prior work emphasizes classification accuracy, while we address model collapse from a generalization perspective, providing a different angle of analysis. \item Pruning strategy: Methods in \citet{DBLP:conf/nips/SorscherGSGM22,DBLP:conf/iclr/KolossovMT24,DBLP:journals/corr/abs-2502-15588} largely rely on per-sample evaluation, whereas our approach considers global dataset structure and relationships between samples.
-While this may lead to increased computational complexity, it opens up new possibilities for designing pruning criteria beyond per-sample evaluation. \item Entropy definition: In \citet{DBLP:journals/corr/abs-2502-15588}, while the authors use a generative model to sample images, the goal is to improve the classification performance of a classifier.
+Our objectives also differ: prior work emphasizes classification accuracy, while we address model collapse from a generalization perspective, providing a different angle of analysis. \item Pruning strategy: Methods in \autocite{DBLP:conf/nips/SorscherGSGM22,DBLP:conf/iclr/KolossovMT24,DBLP:journals/corr/abs-2502-15588} largely rely on per-sample evaluation, whereas our approach considers global dataset structure and relationships between samples.
+While this may lead to increased computational complexity, it opens up new possibilities for designing pruning criteria beyond per-sample evaluation. \item Entropy definition: In \autocite{DBLP:journals/corr/abs-2502-15588}, while the authors use a generative model to sample images, the goal is to improve the classification performance of a classifier.
 And the entropy used in their method is defined in the prediction space of a classifier, which is different from the entropy of a dataset measured in our work. \end{itemize}